Phi Sigma Rho: Symbols

 Phi Sigma Rho's core values or pillars are Friendship, Scholarship, and Encouragement.
 Its motto is "Together we build the future."

 The colors of Phi Sigma Rho are wine red and silver.
 The sorority's flower is the orchid.
 Its jewel is the pearl.
 Its mascot is Sigmand the penguin.
 Its online magazine is The Key.

 Philanthropy

 Phi Sigma Rho's national philanthropy is Blood Cancer United.

 The Phi Sigma Rho Foundation was established as a separate nonprofit organization in 2005.
 It supports the educational and philanthropic efforts of the sorority's members and offers merit-based scholarships to sorority members.

 Chapters

-As of 2025, Phi Sigma Rho has charter 53 chapters in the United States, with 48 being active.
+As of 2026, Phi Sigma Rho has chartered 54 chapters in the United States, with 47 being active.